 A student led initiative that celebrates the unity of humanity and the love for the environmental diversity of our planet.

-NYU Abu Dhabi’s Student Government serves as the voice of students in the NYUAD community, upholding the rights of all students and promoting the general welfare of the student body.
+NYU Abu Dhabi’s Student Government serves as the voice of undergraduate students in the NYUAD community, upholding the rights of all students and promoting the general welfare of the student body.
 It works closely with the administration in formulating and implementing policies, supports student interest groups, and facilitates communication and cooperation within NYU’s global network.

 The executive board is made up of the following positions: